Table of Contents

 - Overuse injuries in daily life or occupation: Repetitive stress given to the body parts such as neck, shoulders, arms, or the lower limbs for a prolonged period could render deterioration of ligaments or muscles.
 A sportsperson or a person who does interminable heavy manual work is susceptible to such injuries.

 - Poor posture: Not maintaining an appropriate posture can affect the normal curve of the spine.
 People sitting with a slouched posture at home or work or bending down to work on a computer can affect the spine as the weight distribution is improper.
 Giving weight to only one leg while standing, lifting heavy objects from the ground by putting pressure on the back are all incorrect postures.
-In the modern world, people have more machines to do most of the works.
-Lack of physical works and desk-bound lifestyle determines posture-related health issues.
+In the modern world, people have more machines to do most of the work.
+Lack of physical work and desk-bound lifestyle determines posture-related health issues.

 - Old age: Older people tend to have degenerative bones or disc problems like arthritis.
 Arthritis is the major musculoskeletal disorder that stands out as the reason for major hospitalizations.